solivervmazo/Salesforce-Portfolio/README.md

 No changes comitted, this part [Creating Portfolio Site in Salesforce Experience Cloud: Security Basics](https://www.linkedin.com/pulse/creating-portfolio-site-salesforce-experience-cloud-security-mazo-fpvec) only discusses the security basics for this series.

+## Part 2: Creating Portfolio Site in Salesforce Experience Cloud: Components

+**Pre**: Check `components-pre` branch `root/dev` directory to get the latest tailwind.css and new components.
+Download the directory or add it on your existing project for this series.

+To begin this part of the series [Creating Portfolio Site in Salesforce Experience Cloud: Components](https://www.linkedin.com/pulse/creating-portfolio-site-salesforce-experience-cloud-components-mazo-ro7mc), clone `theme-swticher-v1` branch `git clone -b theme-swticher-v1 https://github.com/solivervmazo/Salesforce-Portfolio.git`, make sure that you're cloning the **theme-swticher-v1** branch to follow along with this part of the series.
+Alternatively, you can read the first part of this series and start from there.

+All resources and final output for this part is in `components-v1` branch.